frussif/scrolltest/README.md

 ## 🎯 Why use this?
 Shows the interval between each step, useful for **BHOP/KZ** (bunnyhopping / Kreedz climbing), where consistent scroll intervals are key.
+Intended use is to scroll around 10 steps, or however many as you would when you play BHOP/KZ.

 ## 🖱️ Hardware note
 Mice with **optical scroll wheel encoders** are generally more accurate than those with **mechanical, rotary encoders**.